 User Experience

 Clean interfaces make or break adoption.
-If your team finds the system confusing, they won't use it consistently.
+If your system is confusing, you won't use it consistently.

 Keep databases simple and focused.
 Don't cram everything into one massive table.
-Use clear naming conventions that make sense to your team.
+Use clear naming conventions that actually make sense.

 The goal is making information easy to find and update.
-If it takes more than two clicks to get to what someone needs, simplify it.
+If it takes more than two clicks to get to what you need, simplify it.

 Business Analytics